McCarthy plans vote on a debt ceiling and spending bill as Biden threatens a veto

 "Repeated near-default episodes brought on by debt limit debates could erode confidence that the U.S. government's repayment capacity is resilient to political dysfunction and may affect Fitch's view of the sovereign credit profile."

-NPR's Ximena Bustillo, Barbara Sprunt and David Gura contributed to this story.
+NPR's Ximena Bustillo, Barbara Sprunt, Claudia Grisales and David Gura contributed to this story.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.